This page contains affiliate links meaning I earn a commission if you use those links. I only recommend brands I use and trust.

-Speaking of meditation, I just released an instrumental and guided meditation for Opening Your Heart to Receive.
+Speaking of meditation, I just released a meditation bundle.

 This week at the beach I am focusing on being more present with my children.
 That has been difficult for me and I talk about why in my Being Present podcast.
 They are sleeping right now!

 Yesterday we played in the sand, swam in the pool, and had a great time at the local crystal shop.
 Today is Day 2 at the beach.
 I have been checking in with myself to recognize the times I’m not being as present.
 It’s allowing me to be more mindful so I can do better the next day.
 I know each day will get easier to stay present.

 Take the time to be in the moment and be grateful for the moment you are in.

 As I become more present, I am able to enjoy what is going on in that moment.
 Always worrying about the past or the present just means you are missing the NOW.
 There are so many lessons, moments and memories in the NOW.
 Stay present and be grateful for every moment.
 Life is too precious.
 Enjoy those little moments.

 As my girls continue to sleep, I’m going to continue to sit here and breathe in this ocean air, listen to the ocean waves and smile as the sun hits my face.